WWU STUDENT-ATHLETES SUCCEED ON FIELD AND IN CLASSROOM

-BELLINGHAM, Wash. - The latest NCAA report on graduation rates shows Western Washington University student-athletes maintaining their consistent standards and once again graduating at rates well above the national average for NCAA Division II.
+BELLINGHAM, Wash. - The NCAA has released the latest Division II graduation rate data, including the division's Academic Success Rate (ASR), which shows Western Washington University student-athletes maintaining their consistent standards and once again graduating at a rate well above the national average for NCAA Division II.

 Using the NCAA Academic Success Rate, which includes all freshman student-athletes from the fall of 2006 and also accounts for student-athletes who transfer into or out of the institution, WWU posted an 84 percent success rate, 13 percentage points better than the NCAA II national number of 71 percent.